mwmiller/baby_ex/Bushbaby.md

 ### Peering Notes

 It is worth noting, once again, that there is no request/response cycle in the protocol.
 Each message stands on its own.
 This might lead to deadlocks between ill-behaved peers.
-Idle timeouts should be implemented to close connections which do not seem to be advancing propagation.
+Limits should be implemented to close connections which do not seem to be advancing propagation.

 It is also likely advantageous for a node to maintain information about the behavior of its peers.
 Such information can help determine appropriate handling of future connections and messages.